gina9726/ECE285_final/README.md

 > --lr: starting learning rate
 > --phase: choose which phase(training, testing or validation)
-> --model: start with the chosen model
+> --model: start with the chosen model(skip this if train for the first time)
 > --save_model: save the model as model name